Banner for web section

 • Drupal: An open-source web content management system that can be customized and used to build websites and platforms.
 Drupal is the foundation for ASU’s Unity Design System and Webspark.
 It is the back-end framework for more than 13% of the top 10,000 websites worldwide.

 • Webspark: ASU’s customized version of Drupal that allows anyone to create a website that has the ASU standards baked into the site, components and templates.
 The first version of Webspark, Webspark 1 was initially released in 2015 and is built on Drupal 7 and has been continually updated since its release.
 Webspark 1 has been replaced by Webspark 2 so the university is no longer supporting Webspark 1 sites.
-The current version, Webspark 2, is built on Drupal 9 and includes the UI kit components developed throughout the Web Standards 2.0 project.
+The current version, Webspark 2, is built on Drupal 10 and includes the Unity Design System UI kit components developed throughout the Web Standards 2.0 project.

-• Unity Design System, “Unity,” UDS: Unity Design System, named after Unity Avenue on ASU’s Polytechnic campus, is the platform-agnostic UI kit/code library (built with Bootstrap 4 and React.js frameworks) based on user experience and accessibility best practices, data, research, user testing and ASU brand standards.
+It includes a platform-agnostic UI kit and code library (built with Bootstrap 4 and React.js frameworks) based on user experience and accessibility best practices, data, research, user testing and ASU brand standards.
 It is the outcome of many months of work by the community throughout the Web Standards 2.0 project.
 Having a design system allows all of asu.edu to adopt a unified set of standards that represents the ASU brand and prioritizes an optimal user experience, regardless of how each individual website is built — creating a more seamless experience for asu.edu visitors.

 • Pantheon: ASU’s web hosting and sharing environment.
 Webspark 2 can be installed from Pantheon.